-Chamberlin breeds peanut varieties—using traditional techniques without genetic modification—that can withstand environmental stressors affecting peanut farmers in the Southwest.
+Chamberlin breeds peanut varieties using traditional techniques without genetic modification that can withstand environmental stressors affecting peanut farmers in the Southwest.
 Her research has led to a variety of runner peanut that is highly resistant to a chronic plant disease that affects peanuts in the region.

 Healthy & Abundant Crop with Fewer Chemicals

 A healthy plant may not mean much for consumers, but for farmers it means that they don’t have to treat for pests that spread the disease.
-Chamberlin says that not only reduces the amount of pesticide in the environment, it also saves farmers $100-$150 per acre.
+Chamberlin says that not only reduces the amount of pesticide in the environment, but also saves farmers $100-$150 per acre.

 Some people believe that farmers spray tons of chemicals to maintain their crops.
-The reality is that farmers don’t want to apply anything to their crops unless they have to.
+The reality is that farmers don’t want to apply anything to their crops unless they must.
 One of the reasons to reduce inputs is that they are expensive and making a profit is hard enough without adding extra costs.
 Sustainability means reducing impacts on the environment and also making farming sustainable for future generations.

 “It’s really important to keep peanuts on the forefront of economic potential for farmers,” said Barry Tillman, Ph.D., professor at the University of Florida’s Institute of Food and Agricultural Sciences.

 Tillman argues that peanuts become even more sustainable when a farmer can produce more while maintaining similar inputs to the crop.
 His research focuses not just on the plant’s health and disease resistance, but also on improving yields.

 “I guess the way I see it is that per pound of peanuts produced, we’re definitely becoming more sustainable because we’re producing more pounds out of that same acre without increasing the inputs,” Tillman said.
 “So, over time that gives you more sustainable production.”